SaraKim-sy/sqlalchemy-challenge/README.md

   * Returns a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-  * When given the start only, calculates `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
+  * When given the start only, it calculates `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.

-  * When given the start and the end date, calculates the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
+  * When given the start and the end date, it calculates the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.

 - - -